 There are four phases to BIPP:

-- Evaluation: Participants will meet individually with a Certified BIPP Instructor who will conduct an initial psychosocial evaluation.
-The BIPP, Health and Rehabilitation Consultant (Instructor) will evaluate the individual’s relationship and behavioral history as well as an incident report, if available.
-The purpose of this session is to determine if the individual is prepared to participate in the required sessions.
-During the session, the instructor may also determine if other factors, such as substance abuse or psychological issues, are contributing to abusive behaviors.
+- Evaluation: Participants will meet individually with a Certified Life Care Planner (CLCP), who will conduct an initial psychosocial evaluation, treatment plan and/or assessment.
+The Clinical Health and Rehabilitation Consultant (Counselor) will evaluate the individual’s relationship and behavioral history as well as an incident report, if available.
+The purpose of the initial psychosocial evaluation is to determine a great treatment plan of individual or couples needs of sessions.
+During the initial evaluation, the clinical health and rehabilitation consultant may also determine if other factors, such as substance abuse or psychological issues, are contributing to abusive behaviors.

-- Group or Individual Orientation: To prepare individuals for our sessions, we conduct an interactive initial orientation in a group or individual setting.
-During the orientation, individuals receive information about the philosophy and structure of our program, rules, and their rights and responsibilities as a participant.
+- Individual Orientation: To prepare individuals for our sessions, we conduct an interactive initial orientation, which is similar to an evaluation.
+During the orientation, individuals receive information about the philosophy and structure of our counseling sessions, rules, and their rights and responsibilities as a participant.

-- Group or Individual Sessions: After completing the evaluation and orientation sessions, participants are introduced to their group or individual sessions.
-All sessions are conducted per State BIPP Accreditation Guidelines.
+- Individual Sessions: After completing the evaluation and orientation sessions, participants should understand their treatment and a sessions are very confidential, according to HIPPA Guidelines.

 Successful Completion of The Program Requires:

-- Complete a minimum of 18 weekly two-hour group, individual or couple sessions
+- Complete a minimum of 18 sessions of two-hour individual or couple sessions

 - Pay fee at the time of each session